net-vinothkumar/springboot-aws-dynamodb/README.md

 Amazon DynamoDB provides on-demand backup capability.
 It allows you to create full backups of your tables for long-term retention and archival for regulatory compliance needs.

+### Pricing
+DynamoDB charges per GB of disk space a table consumes.
+The first 25 GB consumed per month is free, and prices start at $0.25 per GB-month thereafter.

 ### High Availability and Durability
 DynamoDB automatically spreads the data and traffic for your tables over a sufficient number of servers to handle your throughput and storage requirements, while maintaining consistent and fast performance.